Quick answer

-"Final price" — 90% of sellers write this.
-And 90% of them still come down.
+"Final price" — almost every seller writes this.
+And most of them still come down.

 Here are not theoretical tips from business books, but concrete tactics that work in the real used car market.